oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    You will store the result from calling the API in a `List<dynamic>` which means you do not need to define the entire data structure.
 The `fromJson` method in this class will handle conversion of the JSON data to a Dart class.

-1. Create the state needed for the drop down selector UI component
+1. Create the state needed for the drop-down selector UI component

    Define a variable to hold the list of accounts using this code, at the top level, not inside a class: